Andre Agassi: 1999–2000: Return to glory and Career Super Slam

-In 1998, Agassi began a rigorous conditioning program and worked his way back up the rankings by playing in Challenger tournaments.
-After returning to top physical and mental shape, Agassi recorded the most successful period of his tennis career.

-In 1998, Agassi leapt from No. 110 to No. 6, the highest jump into the top 10 made by any player during a calendar year.
-At Wimbledon, he had an early loss in the second round to Tommy Haas.
-He won five titles in ten finals and was runner-up at the Masters Series tournament in Key Biscayne, losing to Marcelo Ríos, who became No. 1 as a result.
-At the year end he was awarded the ATP Most Improved Player of the Year for the second time in his career (the first being 10 years earlier in 1988).

-Agassi entered the history books in 1999 when he came back from two sets to love down to beat Andrei Medvedev in a five-set French Open final, becoming, at the time, only the fifth male player (joining Rod Laver, Fred Perry, Roy Emerson and Don Budge—these have since been joined by Roger Federer, Rafael Nadal, and Novak Djokovic) to win all four Grand Slam singles titles during his career.
-This win also made him the first (of only four, the next being Federer, Nadal and Djokovic respectively) male player in history to have won all four Grand Slam titles on three different surfaces (clay, grass and hard courts).
+Agassi entered the history books in 1999 when he came back from two sets to love down to beat Andrei Medvedev in a five-set French Open final, becoming, at the time, only the fifth male player (joining Rod Laver, Fred Perry, Roy Emerson and Don Budge—these have since been joined by Roger Federer, Rafael Nadal, Novak Djokovic, and Carlos Alcaraz) to win all four Grand Slam singles titles during his career.
+This win also made him the first (of only five, the next being Federer, Nadal, Djokovic and Alcaraz respectively) male player in history to have won all four Grand Slam titles on three different surfaces (clay, grass and hard courts).
 Agassi also became the first male player to win the Career Super Slam, consisting of all four Grand Slam tournaments plus an Olympic gold medal in singles and a Year-end championship.